 Manual fishing in Ghana is not without its challenges.
 Laborious nature of manual fishing, particularly the task of pulling canoes and nets ashore after a day at sea, poses health risks to fishers, including musculoskeletal injuries and fatigue (Nunoo et al. 2015).
 Moreover, the lack of modern fishing technologies limits the efficiency and safety of small-scale fishers, as they often venture into dangerous waters with little protection against harsh weather or mechanical failures (Béné et al., 2015).

 Despite these challenges, artisanal fishing continues to be a vital part of Ghana's socio-economic fabric, supporting coastal and inland communities.
-The government and international organizations have recognized the importance of this sector, initiating programs aimed at promoting sustainable fishing practices and improving the livelihoods of fishers through better access to modern fishing gear, training, and alternative income-generating activities (Fisheries Commission, 2015), it is not certain in the level of difficulty and adverse effect on labourers.
+The government and international organizations have recognized the importance of this sector, initiating programs aimed at promoting sustainable fishing practices and improving the livelihoods of fishers through better access to modern fishing gears, training, and alternative income-generating activities (Fisheries Commission, 2015), it is not certain in the level of difficulty and adverse effect on labourers.

 Fishermen depend on their mussels to pull canoes on shore in Ghana.
 This process is likely to affect their health on the job.
 The mechanical methods have been established by developing canoe-pulling machines.

-The behaviour of fishermen in Ghana shows that they are ignorant about the long-term effect on over dependent on their strength to pull canoes but are always concerned availability of premix fuel to power their adbord motor for fishing but do not pay much attention to the long-term effect that will affect them in future.
+The behaviour of fishermen in Ghana shows that they are ignorant about the long-term effect on over dependent on their strength to pull canoes but are always concerned availability of premix fuel to power their outboard motor for fishing but do not pay much attention to the long-term effect that will affect them in future.
 Serious evidence during the study suggests that pulling of canoe offshore after returning from fishing is extremely dangerous.
 The practice of pulling a canoe raises the question of whether fishermen or the Government know the implications of their actions.
 Therefore, the study aimed to analyse the level of difficulty and possible effects that may affect the pulling process.

-The study makes two contributions: First, the study addresses important knowledge gaps on the drudgery, and secondary time spent in pulling canoes offshore, adding to the literature on small scare fishery within Ghana.
+The study makes two contributions: First, the study addresses important knowledge gaps on the drudgery, and secondary time spent in pulling canoes offshore, adding to the literature on small scale fishery within Ghana.
 This study seeks to compare manual and mechanised canoe pulling.
 To compare the two methods, the study aims at determining the drudgery and feasibility of manual canoe pulling and mechanical device developed.

 1.2 Drudgery